Welcome to today's edition of the Rush 24-7 podcast.

 Look, not so long ago, I'd be right there with you.

-What a really good hardcore conservative in Delaware.
+A really good hardcore conservative in Delaware?

-Who you teasing.
+Who you teasing?

 But it's 2010.